adamclark-dev/cr-mid-code-test/README.md

 to install the dependencies.

-To run the endpoint locally you can then run the following command in the command line:
+To run the endpoint locally, you can then run the following command in the command line:

 ```bash
 serverlesss offline start